Table of contents

-Blindness Awareness Month - History
+History of Blindness Awareness Month

-Blindness Awareness Month Launched in Arkansas
+Blindness Awareness Month timeline

 The International Agency for the Prevention of Blindness proposed Vision 2020 to advocate eliminating needless visual impairment and helping those with unavoidable vision loss reach their life's full potential.

-The National Federation of the Blind created the Newsline For The Blind — giving blind and visually impaired people access to newspapers, magazines and other periodicals using touch-tone phones.
+The National Federation of the Blind created the Newsline for the Blind — giving blind and visually impaired people access to newspapers, magazines, and other periodicals using touch-tone phones.

 How to Observe Blindness Awareness Month

 Read to someone

 Watch your sugar

 Diabetics are 25 times more likely to develop blindness or visual impairment than non-diabetics.

-A. It helps us to understand vision problems
+It helps us understand vision problems